 - Practice self-care often, and prioritize your own health first and foremost.
 Your mental health can be affected by how you take care of yourself on a daily basis.
 Maintain a healthy diet, a full night’s rest, as well as a proper exercise regime to help you overcome your grief in the best way possible.
 When you are going through a grief recovery process, your mental state requires a lot of energy and strength.
 If you do not have a healthy body to sustain the work needed to recover from your loss, your overall health is generally more likely to be at risk for further illnesses later on down the road.

 - Educate yourself on grief and learn strategies to cope with others’ personal experiences with loss.
 There is nothing like finding a connection with other parents that have gone through their own grief recovery process to find the path to help you heal in your own way.

 - Create rituals or keepsakes of your baby that will allow you to feel close to him or her and spend time with these memorialized items.
 You can build traditions and rituals around the memory of your loss to commemorate it during your grief recovery process.
 It will bring your comfort knowing that although you lost your precious infant, they will continue to live on through your memories of him or her.
 This validation allows you to mourn in a way where overcoming is the end goal.

 - Allow others into your life to process your grief with you.
 Togetherness gives purpose and connection to the grief recovery process, it makes the memory of your loss much more real, especially in the case of an infant loss.

-If you are having any difficulties processing any of the above tips to grieve for an infant loss, be sure to contact our Houston therapist at the Grief Recovery Center for more info today.
+If you are having any difficulties processing any of the above tips to grieve for an infant loss, be sure to contact our therapist at the Grief Recovery Center in Houston, TX for more info today.